 Phil Chan was born in Canton, China in 1946, lived in Hong Kong and moved to the U.S. in 1956.
 He became an American citizen in 1973.
 Chan received his MFA from U.C.
 Berkeley in 1976.
-He has taught at many colleges and universities and is currently Assistant Professor of Art at Youngstown State University in Ohio.
-Chan has received NEA grants and NEH grants and his work has been widely exhibited in the U.S. and China.
+He taught at many colleges and universities and retired from teaching at Youngstown State University in Ohio.
+Chan received NEA grants and NEH grants and his work has been widely exhibited in the U.S. and China.
+He is now living in San Diego.

 "Art and Ethics" is a complex topic